iambrainstorming/iambrainstorming.github.io/src/chapters/what-if-crypto-token-prices-are-discovered-through-consensus-rather-than-demand-and-supply.md

 Crypto scams, also negatively impact useful coins, and all currency prices move in sync, both good coins, and bad coins get dumped in a beer market.

-## Bad money drives out good, so we need to eliminate the bad money.
+## Bad money drives out good, so we need to eliminate the bad money

 The price of tokens derived through demand and supply is suboptimal.
 It doesn't include a consensus from [everyone or stakeholders](https://amiyatulu.github.io/blog/shivarthu/tyranny_of_the_majority.html), but just the interacting party.
 So, they are free to produce as much as negative externality they like without any consequences.